Pregnancy: Introduction

 Teratogenicity

 The incidence of major congenital malformations in the UK general population is estimated to be between 2-3%.
 A high proportion of these malformations are of unknown aetiology.
-Some may be due to the mother's health during pregnancy or her lifestyle; only 1-2% are thought to be due to drugs.
+Some may be due to the mother's health during pregnancy or her lifestyle.

 There are diagrams illustrating when teratogens might be more likely to adversely affect specific aspects of fetal development, including this example.

-The embryo is most vulnerable to teratogens during the embryonic phase, from days 18 to 55, when the cells differentiate and the major organs are formed.
+The embryo is most vulnerable to teratogens during the embryonic phase when the cells differentiate and the major organs are formed.
 If differentiated cells are damaged they are unlikely to be replaced resulting in permanent malformations.
 During the fetal period, from day 56 until birth, organs such as the cerebral cortex and the renal glomeruli continue to develop and remain particularly susceptible to damage.
 Functional abnormalities such as deafness may also occur.

 Teratogenicity is not the only risk posed by medicines.
 They can, for example, trigger spontaneous miscarriage (also known as spontaneous abortion).
 The background incidence of spontaneous miscarriage is about 10-20% of all pregnancies.